 Understanding Dialectical Behavior Therapy

-At its core, dialectical behavior therapy is about joining two opposing concepts: acceptance and change.
+At its core, DBT for substance use disorder treatment includes joining two opposing concepts: acceptance and change.
 Many types of therapy put more focus on one over the other, but DBT links the two, promoting the idea that together they can lead to a richer, fuller outcome.
 With any addiction, acceptance is a cornerstone of recovery.
 You need to be willing to accept that you have a problem, and where your life is right now.
 In addition to acceptance, though, DBT emphasizes change.
 Although acceptance is crucial, having a desire to change and a belief that you can work harder than you are to get the life you want is what balances DBT.
 It’s a constant, simultaneous balance: accepting where you’re at, but working to change what’s ahead.

 Utilizing a DBT Therapist

 Change is put into action by setting various behavioral targets.
-A DBT therapist will help you set goals for yourself so that you’re constantly moving toward change.
+In DBT skills training, we will help you set goals for yourself so that you’re constantly moving toward change.
 For example, at first, a behavioral target might be to focus on how you relate to yourself.
 Instead of seeing yourself as A, B, or C, you’ll set a target to change that.
-As you move along in therapy, the targets will change.
+As you move along in the group, the targets will change.
 Rather than focusing on behaviors that you want to stop, you’ll choose behaviors that you want to gain and enhance.

 Approaching Treatment Differently